• Skip to primary navigation

 • 📖 Recipe

-• all the granulated sugar is replaced with maple sugar, which is made from 100 % maple syrup, boiled down and crystallized.
+• maple sugar: all the granulated sugar in a traditional sugar cookie is replaced with maple sugar, which is made from 100 % maple syrup, boiled down and crystallized.
 If you live outside of an area that produces maple syrup, you might have to order maple sugar from Amazon.

 • maple flakes are incorporated into the dough but also sprinkled on top of the scoops of cookie dough, which adds a crunchy texture and a lot more maple flavour.
-Maple flakes are sold in most grocery stores in Quebec and at local markets.
+Maple flakes are sold in most Quebec grocery stores and local markets.
 Outside of the area, you may have to order them from Amazon.

 • chunks of maple fudge candy, made from 100 % maple syrup, is paddled into the cookie dough to add even more maple flavour.
 You can buy it on Amazon.